Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna was a settler, a herbologist, and a woodcarver.
 Once a week, after laundry day, she sets up her selling-stand and sells any carvings she has made for sale.

 ## Appearance
-Rúna is an adorable young woman with long light-brunette hair that has a wavy texture.
+Rúna is an adorable-looking young woman with long light-brunette hair that has a wavy texture.
 Her pale green, almond-shaped eyes are slightly wide-set, giving her a dreamy appearance.
 She has fair skin with a slight pink hue and very faint freckles scattered across her face.

 Rúna has a curvaceous figure that is slightly athletic, and her height is 5'3".